Quansight-Labs/ndindex/docs/slices.md

 remember the "right" ways and not fallback to thinking about the "wrong" ways, or, as most Python programmers probably do simply "guessing and checking".

-Furthermore, the branching definition nature of slices not only makes it hard to remember how slices work, but it makes it *extremely* hard to write slice arithmetic.
+Furthermore, the discontinuous nature of the `start` and `stop` parameters not only makes it hard to remember how slices work, but it makes it *extremely* hard to write slice arithmetic.
+The arithmetic is hard already in many cases due to the modular nature of `step`, but the discontinuous aspect of `start` and `stop` increase this tenfold.
 If you are unconvinced of this, take a look at the [source code](https://github.com/Quansight/ndindex/blob/master/ndindex/slice.py) for `ndindex.Slice()`.
 You will see lots of nested `if` blocks.
 This is because slices have *fundamentally* different definitions if the `start` or `stop` are